insin/DOMBuilder/docs/index.rst

        childen to be appended to the new element; may be composed of mixed ``String``, ``Number``, ``Element`` or ``DocumentFragment``.

-   Creates a DOM element or :js:class:`DOMBuilder.Tag` object with the given tag name, attributes and children - this is the underlying function used by the element creation functions created by :js:func:`DOMBuilder.apply`.
+   Creates a DOM ``Element`` or :js:class:`DOMBuilder.HTMLElement` object with the given tag name, attributes and children - this is the underlying function used by the element creation functions created by :js:func:`DOMBuilder.apply`.

    If attributes are provided, any properties of the given object which have names starting with ``"on"`` and which have a ``Function`` as their value